ptarroso/proniche/README.md

+---
+output: github_document
+---

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # proniche: PResence-Only NICHE modelling

 R package for computing niche models using a variety of **truly presence-only methods** (i.e., methods that use only environmental info from the presence sites, with no background or pseudo-absence data):

 - Bioclim (rectangular environmental envelope)
 - Convex hull (in environmental space)